Vegetarian Stuffed Tomatoes with Rice

 Instructions

 • Heat 1 tablespoon of the olive oil in a medium sautée pan.
 Add the spinach, garlic powder, salt, and black pepper.
-Cook until the spinach wilts, 1 to 2 minutes.
+Cook until the spinach wilts, 1-2 minutes.

-• Stir the cooked rice into the spinach and the remaining 2 teaspoons of olive oil.
+• Stir in the cooked rice and the remaining 2 teaspoons of olive oil.
 Add the lemon juice, and give everything a quick stir.
 Stir in the crumbled feta.
-Taste and adjust for salt and pepper.
+Taste and adjust for seasoning.
 Remove the pan from the heat.

 • Stuff each tomato with some of the rice mixture.
 Press the filling into each one with a spoon to ensure they're well packed and mounded on top.
-You may have a small amount of rice left over.
+You may have a small amount of rice that remains, depending on the size/number of tomatoes.

 • Place the tomatoes in a lightly oiled casserole dish or on a sheet pan.
 Top each tomato with a drizzle of extra virgin olive oil.